 UW Hospital and Clinics and Meriter Hospital Orthopedic Physical Therapy Residency

 The Orthopedic Physical Therapy Residency at University of Wisconsin Hospital and Clinics and Meriter Hospital is a full-time, one-year program that begins in July and continues through June of the following year.
-The program accepts three residents per year at UW Hospital and Clinics/Meriter.
-Since 2008, additional clinical training sites have been available at private physical therapy clinics in Wisconsin.
+The program accepts three residents per year at UW Hospital and Clinics/Meriter, and as many as three additional residents at private physical therapy clinics in Wisconsin.
 For more information, contact the Program Coordinator.